 Get started on the path to better credit today: Fill out the form for a free credit consultation.

 Glasser & Glasser, P.L.C.
 Contact Information

 580 East Main Street Ste 600

 Should I contact or pay Glasser and Glasser, PLC?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Glasser and Glasser, PLC for millions of clients nationwide.
+The most effective way to deal with Glasser and Glasser is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Glasser and Glasser, PLC on behalf of their clients.

 Will Glasser and Glasser, PLC sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Glasser and Glasser, PLC again.

 Glasser and Glasser, P.L.C.
 Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with Glasser and Glasser, P.L.C., you should also consider filing a complaint.